Pece17/IoTBeacon/README.md

 ### 4.4.2.
 PHP scripts in Raspberry Pi 2

-This is the ```DatabaseInsert1.php``` file for BEACON3 that in Raspberry Pi 2 inserts data into the database
+This is the ```DatabaseInsert1.php``` file for Beacon 1 that in Raspberry Pi 2 inserts data into the database

 ```
 <?php